-- need for an alarm system capable of defining different areas and/or degrees of evacuation,
+- need for an alarm system capable of defining different areas and/or degrees of evacuation

-- maps showing both the primary and alternate evacuation routes,
+- maps showing both the primary and alternate evacuation routes

-- designation of primary as well as alternate off-site assembly areas,
+- designation of primary as well as alternate off-site assembly areas

-- designation of employees responsible for checking the evacuation area and for taking personnel counts at the assembly area to ensure that the area has been safely evacuated,
+- designation of employees responsible for checking the evacuation area and for taking personnel counts at the assembly area to ensure that the area has been safely evacuated

-- designation of emergency escape equipment,
+- designation of emergency escape equipment

-- procedures to increase the degree/extent of areas to be evacuated if the emergency situation escalates.
+- procedures to increase the degree/extent of areas to be evacuated if the emergency situation escalates

-Evacuation decisions require knowledge by local authorities of the projected path of an air-borne chemical cloud, atmospheric dispersion rate, and ground level concentrations.
+Evacuation decisions require knowledge by local authorities of the projected path of an air-borne chemical cloud, atmospheric dispersion rate, and ground-level concentrations.
 The ability to warn residents on a rapid and reliable basis is also required.
 Use of appropriate and agreed on warning systems such as sirens, emergency broadcast systems, mobile public address systems and/or house-by-house contacts should be specified in the plan.

 In some instances, it may be safer for citizens to remain inside with doors and windows closed rather than to be evacuated.
 A plume may move past homes very quickly.
-In these situations, the plan should include appropriate procedures to warn downwind residents to shut off all circulation systems including heating, air conditioning, vent fans and fire places.
+In these situations, the plan should include appropriate procedures to warn downwind residents to shut off all circulation systems including heating, air conditioning, vent fans and fireplaces.

 Note that in British Columbia the ability to give mandatory evacuation orders is limited to the Fire Commissioner under Section 2 of the Fire Services Act.
 Evacuation plans should reflect this legislative authority.

-4.6 Disposal of Spilled Contaminants and Debris
+4.6 Disposal of spilled contaminants and debris

-This section should contain procedures for the removal of recovered spilled material and contaminated soil or absorbents and location of temporary and/or permanent storage facilities for contaminated materials.
+This section should contain procedures for the removal of recovered spilled material and contaminated soil or absorbents and the location of temporary or permanent storage facilities for contaminated materials.
 The various possible treatment and disposal options such as incineration, reprocessing, burying, etc. should be covered in the plan along with procedures for obtaining the required approvals or permits from government agencies.
 Details on disposal should be provided in as separate Operation Guideline or technical document.

-4.7 Site Restoration/Remediation
+4.7 Site restoration or remediation

 This is the action taken to restore the affected environment to the pre-spill conditions.
 The required degree of restoration will usually be determined through consultation between the party responsible for the spill and the government regulatory agency with primary responsibility in that situation.